 • Fiesta Island Off-Leash Dog Park – At this large sandy island in Mission Bay your emotional support dog will be able to run leash-free, romping in the sandy dunes and the calm waters of the bay.

-When you are aware of the laws and protections, your emotional support animal can come with you nearly anywhere – providing you with companionship and care whenever you need it.
+When you are aware of the laws and protections, your emotional support animal in San Diego can come with you nearly anywhere – providing you with companionship and care whenever you need it.